jolin1337/Pokemans/README.md

-#Pokémans
+#PokÃ©mans

 ##About the project
-*A school project
+ * A school project
-*Based on Pokémon
+ * Based on PokÃ©mon

 ##About us
  * Three students from GTG